 At the end of the assessment process we will tell you if you are eligible for care and support.
-If you are eligible for help from the Council, we will use the information you have given us during the assessment to work out roughly how much it will cost to support your needs.
-We will also let you know if we can help to pay for this support.
+If you are eligible for help from us, we will use the information you have given us during the assessment to work out roughly how much it will cost to support your needs.
+We will also let you know if we can help to contribute towards this support.
 If we can help to pay, we will agree an amount of money that is sufficient to meet your assessed care and support needs.
 We call this a personal budget.

-- You can ask the Council to manage your personal budget and organise your support for you
+- You can ask us to manage your personal budget and organise your support for you

-- You can ask the Council to give your personal budget to you in the form of a direct payment
+- You can ask us to give your personal budget to you in the form of a direct payment

-- You can ask the Council to give your personal budget to someone you trust or an organisation such as a direct payment support service
+- You can ask us to give your personal budget to someone you trust or an organisation such as a direct payment support service

 - You can ask for a mixture of the above

-A direct payment can give you greater flexibility over the kind of support you choose and who you pay to provide this support.
-What you use your direct payment for will depend on your individual circumstances and the needs identified during your assessment.
-The money should help you look after yourself and manage everyday tasks to stay independent for longer and make sure you can continue getting out and about and accessing work or learning opportunities.
+The money can help you look after yourself and manage everyday tasks to stay independent for longer and allows you to continue getting out and about and accessing work or learning opportunities.